casey-sayre/lambda-demo/README.md

 Answer yes to "reopen in container?".
 All devtools will be installed in the resulting devcontainer.

+Note that the devcontainer mounts the WSL ~/.ssh and ~/.aws readonly so AWS and ssh (think github) credentials are available in vscode.

 ## Uses poetry-plugin-export to get requirements.txt for the various lambdas

 [https://github.com/python-poetry/poetry-plugin-export]